 We understand this can be frustrating.
 If possible, we recommend passing the ticket(s) on to somebody else who can attend in the seat holder's place.

 To cancel a class, you must notify us via email at firstname.lastname@example.org, even if you have informed us via phone call.
 A full refund is available if you notify us more than one month before the scheduled class.
 If you cancel 10 business days in advance of the scheduled class, we can offer a 50% refund.
 Unfortunately, any cancellations after this 10-business-day window are nonrefundable.
 To adjust the number of attendees, we require advanced notice of 5 business days.

 By booking a course with Borough Kitchen Cook School, you agree to accept these terms and conditions.
 If you are booking a course for someone in addition to/other than yourself, you agree to accept these terms and conditions on their behalf.

 All participants should wear shoes with flat soles and covered toes.
 We are not liable for any damage which occurs to clothing.
 Long hair should be tied back in the kitchen.
 All participants will receive a short briefing on health and safety before commencing the class.
 You agree to:

-- in certain classes 14 and 15-year-olds may attend, providing they are accompanied by an adult who is also taking the class.
-The adult is fully responsible for the behaviour of the child
+- In classes that 14 and 15-year-olds may attend, the adult they are accompanied by is fully responsible for the behaviour of the child

-- wash their hands before class and throughout class, as instructed; hand sanitizer will be provided as an additional measure
+- Wash hands before class and throughout class, as instructed

 Borough Kitchen Cook School will not be responsible for, or have any liability to you for:

-- any loss of income or revenue, loss of profits or contracts; or
+- Any loss of income or revenue, loss of profits or contracts